gslin/feed2social/README.md

 ## Workaround

-Currently `plurk_oauth` requires `distutils`, which has been deprecated in Python 3.10, and has been removed in Python 3.12, so we have added `setuptools` as requirement, which adds `distutils` back (at least for now, not sure how long it will continue to support `distutils`).
+Currently `plurk_oauth` requires `distutils`, which has been deprecated in Python 3.10, and has been removed in Python 3.12, so we have added `setuptools` as requirement, which adds `distutils` back (at least for now, not sure how long it will continue to support `distutils` compatibility).

 ## Note